tinygiant98/nui/formfiles/persistent_storage/README.md

 ### Version History:

+## 0.1.6:
+- Fixed tooltip for the deposit gold command button to display the maximum amount available to deposit.
+It will not display the minimum of the amount of gold the PC currently has or the difference between the maximum gold a container can store and how much is currently stored in the container.

 ## 0.1.5:
 - Fixed a gold duplication bug which only occurred when an item had already been deposited into the chest.
 Thanks to @Chodezilla for finding the way to duplicate this bug.